 The Face® Companies have reached their first licensing agreement for the revolutionary Evergreen® Evercell™ technology.
-The licensee will be making the public announcement soon.
-Look for the report here when the news breaks!
+Click on the News link below to see the announcement.

 The Face® Companies have developed a revolutionary new coating technology that will allow light-sensitive devices such as solar panels and photosensors to be disguised or seamlessly concealed in their surroundings.

 Highly durable and paper-thin, the patented Spectral™ coating appears completely opaque when applied to a surface but actually allows 80% or more of the incoming light to pass through it.

 As explained in the above video, Spectral™ can be applied like paint in virtually any color, pattern or texture, making light-harvesting devices such as thin film photovoltaic (PV) panels essentially invisible.

 A solar-powered roof shingle now can look just like a conventional shingle, and look right from any angle.

 Solar harvesting films on an electric car can be visually indistinguishable from the rest of the vehicle’s surface.